m-d-grunnill/Python-and-PyGOM-tuorial/README.md

 #### 2.3	Installing PyGOM
 Unfortunately installing PyGOM via pip is not currently working.
 However, pygom can be downloaded and then installed locally.

-1. Open Anaconda prompt, if in you are running windows you may need to right click and select More->Run as Administrator.
+1. Open Anaconda prompt (or terminal), if in you are running windows you may need to right click and select More->Run as Administrator.
 2. Enter commands:
    1. `conda activate pygom`.
    2. `cd *download location*` replace \*download location\* with the name of the folder you wish to download pygom to.